 The best snorkeling in the islands is in the “crystal-clear waters of the Ile Marine National Park north of La Digue”.
 The Park is a group of three small coral-fringed islets off the northern tip of Félicité Island.
 Snorkelers swim beside Hawksbill turtles, Blue Surgeonfish, Parrotfish, Moorish Idols, Emperor Angelfish, Batfish, and stunning Picasso Triggerfish.

 The hike to La Digue’s highest peak – Nid d’Aigle (Eagles Nest) – is challenging.
 When you reach the top, sweeping panoramic views make it worth the effort.
-I didn’t hike on this trip to La Digue, but if I return to the Seychelles, will spend more time snorkeling and exploring – in better weather.
+I didn’t hike on this trip to La Digue, but if I return to the Seychelles, will spend more time snorkeling and exploring – hopefully in better weather.

 Snorkeling on Félicité Island is a must.
 Even though La Digue is a small island, a guide is recommended.
 Tourists often get caught in currents and lost on hidden trails in the dense tropical forest.